 In 2007, Israel decided to decrease the amount of electricity and fuel supplied to Gaza (a decision that it would repeat ten years later).
 The severe humanitarian impact of such reductions arguably conflict with Israel’s humanitarian obligations towards Gaza residents, the scope of which depend on Gaza’s legal status.
 A petition was filed against Israel’s decision.

 The High Court of Justice ruled that Israel was obligated to supply fuel and electricity to a degree that meets the essential humanitarian needs of Gaza’s residents, on the basis that Israel bears “humanitarian obligations” towards Gaza residents.
 However, it also held that Israel’s occupation of Gaza had ended and that the laws of occupation, as a whole, ceased to apply.
-It should be noted that Gisha, LPHR and the vast majority of the international community (international organizations, tribunals, states, human rights organizations and jurists) does not accept this legally and factually flawed position, and determines Gaza to still be under Israel’s occupation following the 2005 disengagement.
+It should be noted that Gisha, LPHR and the vast majority of the international community (international organisations, the International Court of Justice, states, human rights organisations and jurists) does not accept this flawed position, and determines Gaza to still be under Israel’s occupation following the 2005 disengagement.

 The scope of Israel’s obligations towards Gaza residents depend on Gaza’s legal status, but the judgment avoided specifically identifying Gaza’s status whilst troublingly finding that the laws of occupation are not applicable .
-The resulting legal ambiguity around the extent of Israel’s obligations enables Israel to continue its punitive closure policies towards Gaza residents, only allowing them to enter Israel or receive goods for “exceptional humanitarian needs”, which Israel has given a very narrow interpretation.
+The resulting legal ambiguity around the extent of Israel’s obligations enables Israel to continue its punitive closure policies towards Gaza residents, only allowing them to enter Israel or receive goods for “exceptional humanitarian needs”, which Israel has given a very narrow interpretation and, moreover, is a standard which does not exist under international law.

 HCJ 1169/09 The Legal Forum for the Land of Israel v.
 The Prime Minister et al. (June 15, 2009)